HemanthReddy4368/Connect_4/readme.md

 # Connect 4 AI

-This repository contains the code for a Connect 4 game implemented in Python using the Pygame library.
-We will be developing intelligent agents to play this game by implementing the following Artificial Intelligence algorithms:
+THis Repository has the code for connect 4 game which is implemented in python using pygame library.
+In this project we will be developing AI agents that will play the game by implementing the below agents:

-* **Minimax with Alpha-Beta Pruning:** A classic search algorithm for two-player zero-sum games that efficiently explores the game tree to find the optimal move.
+* **Minimax with Alpha-Beta Pruning:** It is A classic search algorithm which is best for two player games where it explores efficiently the game tree to find the best optimal move.
-* **Q-Learning:** A reinforcement learning algorithm that will allow an AI agent to learn an optimal strategy through self-play and experience.
+* **Q-Learning:** This is a reinforcement learning algorithm that will allow the agent to learn and experience.

 ## Technologies Used

-* **Python:** The primary programming language.
+* **Python:** We used pyhton as the main language in this project.
-* **Pygame:** A cross-platform set of Python modules designed for writing video games.
+* **Pygame:**  For game design we are using the pygame library.

 ## Getting Started